AugmenTab/viral/docs/index.md

     * The player can end the game early by choosing to delete their account.
 This will kick them back to the "sign-up" page, where they can "create a new account" and start again.
     * **Nothing** created or stored by the game using the device services is saved past the end of a game - it wipes all pictures taken immediately once the game ends.
 If the player wishes to save these for whatever reason, an option will be available in the game menu, but it is not done by default.

-## Persistent data
+## Persistent Data

 The game will be data-driven, with all possible text displayed during the game listed in SQLite databases that will be stored on the device.

 * all names, comments, messages, social media posts, and other interaction text sorted by disposition of the NPC
-* all events, actions, and turn options for the game to make against the player, along with percent chance of each action being selected
+* all events, actions, and turn options for the game to make against the player
 * art assets like photographs for posts, the "social media" logo, and icons
 * all information created for a single playthrough
-    * a map of the actions taken, created files from outside and device services, pictures for friends list profile pictures
+    * a map of the actions taken, created files from device services, pictures for friends list profile pictures

-## Device/external services
+## Device/External Services

 **Device Services:**
 * This app will use the [Camera](https://developer.android.com/guide/topics/media/camera#:~:text=%20Camera%20API%20%201%20Saving%20media%20files.,fields%20that%20require%20permission.%20LENS_POSE_REFERENCE%20LENS_INFO_HYPERFOCAL_DISTANCE...%20More%20) to take a profile picture for the user at the start of each new game.